rodolphe37/my-awesome-custom-alert/README.md

 ---

-### And... voilà! you have your awesome alert component§
+### And... voilà! you have your awesome alert component!

 ## :bust_in_silhouette: Author